NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

   - Model inconsistencies (GPT-4 vs. Claude 3.5).
   - Noise or differences in text preprocessing.
 - The **right-skewed distribution** indicates **high similarity in most cases** but with some cases where similarity is low.

+### **Dynamic Time Wrapping (DTW) in Post-Hepatitis B Vaccination Symptom Sequences from GPT-4 & Claude 3.5:**
+DTW measures the similarity between two sequences that may vary in time or speed.
+It finds an optimal alignment between the sequences by allowing for stretching and compressing of time (or order in this case).
+This metric is often used when the exact matching of order is not as important as the overall alignment of patterns between sequences.<br>

+#### Definition:
+Dynamic Time Warping finds an optimal alignment between two sequences by allowing non-linear mapping along the time dimension.
+In other words, it stretches or compresses sections of the time series to find the best match between them.
+The goal of DTW is to minimize the distance between the two sequences, even if they differ in speed or duration.